glotto01/shifting-habitat-Journal-of-Mathematical-Biology/README.md

 ## setglobal
 takes inputs eps, m0 and m1 and where eps is a error tolerance.
 It then globally sets these parameters, the step size, and dispersal vector.
 ## cstar
-calculates c(infinity) for the globally set paramters
+has no input arguements. calculates c(infinity) for the globally set parameters